 Finally, when it comes to building customer relationships, there are a few things more crucial than respect.
 If you want your customers to remain loyal to you, you need them to see that you value their opinion.
 The easiest way to do this is with user-generated content (UCG).

 User-generated content tells your followers that you take their views and ideas into account when building your brand.
-It is also a great method of building your social proof and generating sales.
+It is also a great method of building your social proof.
+Not to mention, generating sales.
 According to Photoslurp, user-generated photos are 5 times more likely to convert customers.

 For example, Starbucks continuously re-shares and regrams content from their followers.
 The best way to use UGC is to ask your customers for ideas on what your business should conquer next.

-This delivers inspiration to your team and gives you an insight into what people want from your company.
-When you bring your followers’ ideas to life, they will feel more invested in them, because they played a part.
+This delivers inspiration to your team.
+In addition, it gives you an insight into what people want from your company.
+When you bring your followers’ ideas to life, they will feel more invested in them.
+This is because they played a part.

 Remember, if you do repost any content or use any ideas, you need to give credit where it is due.

 According to Wunderman, 79% of customers say that they want brands to show that they understand and care about them prior to buying anything.
 Social media is the home for building connections with customers.
-It is an environment that is naturally intimate and where we celebrate the need to share.
+It is an environment that is naturally intimate.
+The environment where we celebrate the need to share.
 These tips will help you build customer relationships using social media.